hp4k1h5/agora/README.md

     {
       "name": "4 windows",
       "components":[
-      {"name": 1, "yxhw":[0, 0, 6, 6]},
+      {"type": "chart", "yxhw":[0, 0, 6, 6]},
-      {"name": 1, "yxhw":[0, 6, 6, 6]},
+      {"name": "news", "yxhw":[0, 6, 6, 6]},
-      {"name": 1, "yxhw":[6, 0, 6, 6]},
+      {"name": "profile", "yxhw":[6, 0, 6, 6]},
-      {"name": 1, "yxhw":[6, 6, 6, 6]}
+      {"name": "quote", "yxhw":[6, 6, 6, 6]}
       ]
     }
   ]
 }
 ```

-At the moment the workspace grid is blocked into 12 sections so it is probably
+Note that not including a repl in a workspace is not ideal at the moment.
+If
-best to ensure that components do not overlap too much, unless one doesn't
+you have "read-only" workspaces, try to avoid using keys other than
-mind tabbing through component or targeting them with `[` to bring them to the
+<kbd>left</kbd>  <kbd>right</kbd>, as there is a ghost-repl that can catch
-fore.
+focus and disrupt functionality.

 I appreciate your patience as the behavior of the app settles and as i work up
 some more thorough explanations of the app's behavior.